Opinions

 Somehow, I knew this was coming.

 This was an opportunist moment for The Enquirer.
-Although many would not want to see a picture of a person lying in a casket, if the opportunity was presented, you may look.
+Although many would not want to see a picture of a person in repose in a casket, if the opportunity was presented, you may look.
 The Enquirer took that “opportunity” and now is exploiting the heck out of this woman.

-The Houston family graciously allowed millions to watch a private home going service of their beloved “Nippy”.
+The Houston family allowed millions to watch a private home going service of their beloved “Nippy”.

 The Houston family realized that Whitney had millions of fans that wanted to pay their respects, and graciously accommodated them, in what they believed would not overstep their privacy.